samghelms/nba_movement_analysis/report/report.md

 * The second loading likely represents players like centers, who penetrate the center of the court and attack the rim: It is characterized by large values for zones close to the basket.

 * The third loading seems similar to the first, with the addition of the center.
-It is probably detecting guards and avoidining the noise surrounding many people running through the middle of the court
+It is probably detecting guards and avoiding the noise surrounding many people running through the middle of the court

 * The fourth loading seems similar to the second, with the addition of perimeter shooting.
 It could be telling us that there are players who play in the middle and shoot from the perimeter, even though many of these players, like Joel Embiid, do exist.

-It is very interesting to see that perimeter players are not characterized by being in the center backcourt.
-This is likely because so players of all types pass through the center to get from one side of the court to another, not because perimeter players never spend time in the center of the backcourt.
+It is very interesting to see that perimeter players are not characterized by being in the center back-court.
+This is likely because so players of all types pass through the center to get from one side of the court to another, not because perimeter players never spend time in the center of the back-court.

 ![Plot of loadings for players on offense](first_4_loadings_players_off.png )